RyanL-29/FinalYearProjectWeb/_pages/about.md

 ---
 layout: about
 title: About Us
-author: Group 3
+author: Leung Yui Chit <br> Project Manager
-image: assets/images/logo3.png
+image: assets/images/ryan.png
 ---

 Hi, everyone!
 We are Group three!
 Welcome to our final year project website.
 We are all studying at UOW and our major is computer science.